apostrophecms/piece-type-exporter/README.md

 # Apostrophe Pieces Exporter

 This module adds an optional export feature to all piece type modules in an [Apostrophe](https://apostrophecms.com) project.
+This feature enables exporting *published* pieces of piece types where it is configured.
 Requires Apostrophe 3.

 ## Installation